Bylaws of the MSD Board

 ARTICLES II.
 BOARD OF TRUSTEES.

-The Maryland School for the Deaf Board of Trustees, being created by state statute, is subject to the jurisdiction of the Maryland State Open Meetings Act.
+The Maryland School for the Deaf Board of Trustees, being created by state statute, is subject to the jurisdiction of the Maryland State Open Meetings Act, Md.
+Code Ann., Gen. Prov. §§3-101-501.
 Meetings of the Board may be closed to the public in certain cases.
-Closed meetings may be held, in accordance with Section 10-508 of the State Government Article, only to discuss: specific personnel matters, personal privacy, acquisition of real property, proposed relocation or expansion, investment of public funds, marketing of public securities, obtaining legal advice, consulting about litigation, collective bargaining, public security, scholastic licensing or qualifying examinations, criminal investigations, other legal requirements, or preliminary discussion of procurement issues.
-Open meetings must be given reasonable advance notice.
+Closed meetings may be held, in accordance with Section 3-305 of the Open Meetings Act, only to discuss: specific personnel matters, personal privacy, acquisition of real property, proposed relocation or expansion, investment of public funds, marketing of public securities, obtaining legal advice, consulting about litigation, collective bargaining, public security, scholastic licensing or qualifying examinations, criminal investigations, other legal requirements, or preliminary discussion of procurement issues.
+The Board must give reasonable advance notice of its meetings.
 Minutes of all meetings must be taken, and those of open meetings must be publicly available.

 3. Presiding Officers.
 The President shall preside at all meetings of the Board.
 In the absence of the President, the Vice-President, the Secretary, or the Treasurer, in that order, shall serve as presiding officer of a Board meeting.

 5. Notice of Meetings.
-Notice of any meeting of the Board shall be in writing, signed by the appropriate officer, and shall be served personally or sent to each member by mail or email addressed to the last known address at least ten (10) days before the time designated for such meeting.
+Notice of any meeting of the Board shall be in writing, approved by the appropriate officer, and shall be sent to each member at their MSD-issued email address at least ten (10) days before the time designated for such meeting.
 Each notice of meeting shall state the time, place, and purpose of such meeting and shall include copies of any materials to be discussed at the meeting.

 7. Quorum.
 A majority of the members of the Board must be present in person and not by proxy to constitute a quorum for the transaction of business at any meeting of the Board.